tarwn/lessthandot-hugo/blogs/content/posts/2010-05-03-get-some-chicago-ssis.md

-Once the session is completed, I’ll upload the slides and accompanying package (with supporting files) to this post.
+Once the session is completed, I'll upload the slides and accompanying package (with supporting files) to this post.